-His father had made plans for him to work at sugarcane plantations in Jamaica but John had other plans in mind.
+His father had made plans for him to work at a sugarcane plantation in Jamaica but John had other ideas in mind.
 Newton signed himself up with a merchant ship that sailed to Mediterranean sea.

 Newton’s Time in the British Navy Services

 While Newton was on his way to visit friends in 1743, he was captured and forced into the British Navy services.
 He became a midshipman, an officer of the junior-most rank aboard HMS Harwich.
-After a failed attempt to desert, he was punished, receiving eight dozen lashes and reduce to rank of common seaman.
+After a failed attempt to escape, he was punished, receiving eight dozen lashes and reduced to rank of a common seaman.

-He was later transferred to another Ship ‘Pegasus, a slave ship that was heading to West Africa.
-He again didn’t get along with this new crew.
-They ended up leaving him in West African in 1745 with Amos Clowe.
-Clowe was a known Slave Trader and gave Newton to his wife Princess Peye.
-She was an African royalty who treated him terribly as she did with other slaves.
+He was later transferred to another Ship ‘Pegasus’, a slave ship that was heading to West Africa.
+He didn’t get along with his new crew and they ended up leaving him in West Africa in 1745 with Amos Clowe.
+Clowe was a known slave trader and gave Newton to his wife, Princess Peye.
+She was of African royalty and treated him terribly.

-In 1748 he was rescued by a sea caption after his father had sent him out to look for him and return home to England.
+In 1748, John Newton was rescued by a sea caption, sent by his father to find him and they returned back to England.
 It was on this his trip back home after defeating a violent storm that he began his spiritual conversion.
-But he still continued to work in the Slave Trade.
-He made further voyages one in 1750 as the master of the slave ship ‘Duke of Argyle’ and two more on the ‘African’.
+But he still continued to work in the slave trade.
+He made further voyages including a trip in 1750 as the master of the slave ship ‘Duke of Argyle’ and two more on the ‘African’.

-Newton even called himself a heartless businessman who didn’t feel empathy for the Africans he traded.
-Finally in 1745 after Newton became very unwell he gave up life at sea and stopped slave trading.
+Newton even called himself a heartless businessman who didn’t feel empathy for the slaves he traded.
+Finally in 1754, after Newton became very unwell he gave up life at sea and stopped working in the slave trading industry.

 A couple of years later he applied to become an Anglican priest in the Church of England, but it was over seven years before he was accepted.
-Newton was officially announced as a priest on the 17th June 1764.
-Throughout his time as a priest, he became very respected by Anglicans and non-conformist.
+Newton was officially announced as a priest on the 17th of June 1764.
+Throughout his time as a priest, he became very respected by Anglicans and non-conformists.

 John Newton and William Cowper

-Newton collaborated with William Cowper creating huge volumes of hymns, including that of ‘Amazing Grace.’
-Willaim Cowper was referred to as one of the greatest hymn writers in the history of the church.
-They became friends after Cowper had moved to Onley and worshipped in Newton’s Chruch.
+Newton collaborated with William Cowper creating huge volumes of hymns, including ‘Amazing Grace.’
+William Cowper was referred to as one of the greatest hymn writers in the history of the church.
+They became friends after Cowper had moved to Onley and began worshipping in Newton’s Church.

 By 1836 the ‘Olney Hymns’ had become very popular and had 37 different recording editions.
-Newton’s preaching also became very popular and his small church was soon overflowing with people who wanted to listen to him.
+Newton’s preaching also became admired and his small church was soon overflowing with people who wanted to listen to him.

-He soon became to regret his involvement in the Slave Trading industry.
-In 1787 Newton wrote a tract supporting the abolition of slavery that went on to become very powerful.
-It highlighted the awful horror of slavery and his involvement within it, which he claimed he sincerely regretted.
+John Newton would come to regret his involvement in the slave trading industry.
+In 1787 Newton wrote a tract supporting the abolition of slavery that went on to become very influential.
+It highlighted the awful horrors of slavery and his involvement within it, which he claimed he sincerely regretted.

-The Worlds Most Famous Hymn – Amazing Grace Chords
+The Worlds Most Famous Hymn – Amazing Grace Song Chords

 Amazing Grace Song Lyrics